Vernon Jordan: Legal career and activism

 Jordan returned to Atlanta to join the law office of Donald L. Hollowell, a civil rights activist.
 The firm, including Constance Motley, sued the University of Georgia for racial discrimination in its admission policies.
 The suit ended in 1961 with a Federal Court order demanding the admission of two African Americans, Charlayne Hunter and Hamilton E. Holmes.
 Jordan personally escorted Hunter past a group of angry white protesters to the university admissions office.

 After leaving private law practice in the early 1960s, Jordan became directly involved in activism in the field, serving as the Georgia field director for the National Association for the Advancement of Colored People.
 From the NAACP, he moved to the Southern Regional Council and then to the Voter Education Project.

 In 1970, Jordan became executive director of the United Negro College Fund.
 He was president of the National Urban League from 1971 to 1981.

 While still with the National Urban League, Jordan in 1981 said of the Ronald Reagan administration:

 That year he resigned from the National Urban League to take a position as legal counsel with the Washington, D.C., office of the Dallas law firm of Akin Gump Strauss Hauer & Feld.

 Assassination attempt

 On May 29, 1980, Jordan was shot and seriously wounded outside the Marriott Inn in Fort Wayne, Indiana.
 He was accompanied by Martha Coleman at the time.
 Police thought initially that it might have been a domestic incident related to Coleman's life.

 Then-president Jimmy Carter visited Jordan while he was recovering, an event that became the first story covered by the new network CNN.

-Joseph Paul Franklin was acquitted in 1982 of charges of attempted murder.
-However, in 1996, after having been convicted of murder in another case, Franklin admitted to having committed the shooting.
+Terrorist and neo-Nazi Joseph Paul Franklin was charged with attempted murder but acquitted in 1982.
+However, in 1996, after being convicted of murder in another case, Franklin admitted to having committed the shooting.